xiaoli-dong/nf-fluAB/README.md

 **nf-fluAB** is a bioinformatics pipeline for the assembly, typing, and lineage assignment of influenza NGS data generated from Illumina or Nanopore platforms.
 Built with **Nextflow**,it enables portable and scalable execution across a range of computing environments.
 The use of Docker and Singularity containers ensures easy installation and highly reproducible results.

+The pipeline takes a samplesheet and corresponding FASTQ files as input.
+It performs quality control (QC), identifies the closest publicly available reference(s), maps reads, calls variants, and generates a consensus contig for each segment.
+In cases of co-infection, multiple references are selected, and multiple consensus contigs are generated per segment.
+Segments are typed against a local database, and lineage is determined using Nextclade.
+At the end of the workflow, a comprehensive master summary report is generated for each sample, along with a consolidated analysis overview.

 ![Pipeline Diagram](assets/nf-fluab-drawio.svg)

 ## Pipeline Summary